darshanpatel44/qwiklab-error-solved/README.md

 # qwiklab-error-solved
 Orchestrating the Cloud with Kubernetes

-# change your auth,hello and frontend.yaml
+change your auth,hello and frontend.yaml files